markstringer-dti/markstringer-dti.github.io/dti.md

 What the kids did seem to need help with was putting the bits of evidence that they found into some kind of structure that worked like a persuasive argument.

 So we found that out about the residents of this particular swamp - through doing direct research with them.
-They didn't need any help understanding logic, they needed help and support gathering evidence and putting it in a structure that sounded like a persuasive argument.
+They didn't need any help understanding logic at all.
+What they needed help and support with was gathering evidence and putting it in a structure that sounded like a persuasive argument.

 But when we started to do this research in real schools, we found out about some other people who didn't live in the swamp.
 Even so, they really cared about what happened in it - the government.
 At the time when we did this research, the government insisted that all the schools in England follow a "National Curriculum."
 This meant that pretty much every lesson that the kids did had to be designed to be satisfying some specific learning requirements.

-The teachers found it a lot easier to support our research sessions with the kids, if we could show that what we were doing was addressing something specifically mentioned on the curriculum.
+We realised something after these early sessions.
+We needed to design our future research sessions so that they directly addressed something mentioned on the curriculum.
+And we needed to make it obvious to the teachers that that was what we doing.
+This made it much easier for the teachers to support us.

 Fortunately we had an ex-teacher on our team.
 So we could craft our research sessions so that they also made sense as lessons.

-We can discover that there are people who live far beyond the swamp who never-the-less have opinions about the swamp by doing user research.
-And we've already talked about discovering a very similar thing - having people jump out from behind trees -  by developing working software and putting it in the hands of users.
+We can discover that there are people who live far beyond the swamp who never-the-less have opinions about the swamp.
+We can do that by doing user research.
+And we've already talked about having people jump out from behind trees.
+We do that by developing working software and putting it in the hands of users.

 Here are some examples of those people from other projects that I've worked on.
-Where it turned out that people who live well beyond the swamp still cared about what happened in the swamp.
+These are situations where it turned out that people who live far beyond the swamp still cared about what happened in the swamp.

 This was quite possibly the coolest project that I've every worked on.
 One of the guys who worked on the project was the ex-husband of a super model.